light house

 Sharpen

 What remains must be precise.
 Clarity is earned, not given.
-Sharpen until the signal is obvious.
+Sharpen until the signal becomes obvious.

 light house